dkelsey/dkelsey.github.io/content/posts/managing-the-hell-out-of-okrs-and-tonedeaf-managers.md

 > Continuously improve our mature services

+oh here it is:

+> **OKR#1 – Continuous Service Improvement**
+> Continuously improve DPD’s established services to delight clients and streamline delivery

-something like that.
+Something like that.
+Every time I looked at it, it had changed.

 I sat in on the management meetings where this OKR was discussed.

-My understanding of Continuous improvement of mature services resonated with Capability Maturity models.
+My understanding of Continuous Improvement of Mature Services resonated with what I'd been reading about Capability Maturity Models.
+I was reading about Site Reliability Engineering and Maturity Models were brought up there.

 They all start the same and as the org becomes more capable, more mature, ....